Carbon dioxide as a resource

 Technology and market study for an overview of technologies and players in Baden-Württemberg

-A study by the Fraunhofer ISI, funded by the Baden-Württemberg Ministry of the Environment, Climate Protection and the Energy Sector demonstrates the potential for the establishment of Bio-CCU and Bio-CCE technologies and processes that Baden-Württemberg has to offer thanks to its innovative strength.
+A study by the Fraunhofer ISI, funded by the Ministry for the Environment, Climate and Energy Sector of Baden-Württemberg demonstrates the potential for the establishment of Bio-CCU and Bio-CCE technologies and processes that Baden-Württemberg has to offer thanks to its innovative strength.
 Specifically, the technology and market study provides an overview of the technologies for bio-inspired CO2 fixation and utilisation as well as the players in Baden-Württemberg.

 Feasibility study shows potentials and concepts for industrial sites with high CO2 emissions in Baden-Württemberg

 The feasibility study published in November 2021 by Umwelttechnik BW, University of Stuttgart and Fraunhofer IGB shows application and value creation potentials for CO2 recycling from industrial waste gases in Baden-Württemberg.
-The Baden-Württemberg Ministry of the Environment, Climate Protection and the Energy Sector funded the study as part of the State Strategy for a Sustainable Bioeconomy.
+The Ministry for the Environment, Climate and Energy Sector of Baden-Württemberg funded the study as part of the State Strategy for a Sustainable Bioeconomy.

 Greenhouse gas emissions are produced in a wide variety of industrial processes - for example, in the production of cement, the incineration of waste or the generation of biogas.
 Avoiding these process-related CO2 emissions is difficult or even impossible.